samuelhliva/Icingaweb2-module-askai/doc/03-Configuration.md

   ]
 }
 ```
-However a support for custom model selection is missing, but planned.

 ### Payload customization
 If your AI provider expects different payload, it can be customized in [Index Controller](../application/controllers/IndexController.php).
 The payload can be found in the `sendToAi($prompt)` function.